 The following example of the New Nutrition Facts panel illustrates the changes that were made to the label in 2016.

-Nutrition Panel Format: To the immediate right of the macronutrients (fat, cholesterol, sodium, carbohydrate and protein), the amount of each nutrient is listed in grams or milligrams.
+Nutrition Panel Format: To the immediate right of each nutrient (fat, cholesterol, sodium, carbohydrate and protein), the amount of each nutrient is listed in grams or milligrams.
 In addition, all nutrients must be shown as percentages of the Daily Values, which compare the amount of a nutrient or other component in a serving of food to the amount recommended for daily consumption.
 For the first time, a column headed “% Daily Value” (% DV) appears on the far right side of the nutrients, also.
 Note: This column does not add up vertically to 100%.

 The % Daily Value helps you determine whether the nutrients in a serving of food contribute a lot or a little to your daily intake.
 Generally, 20% DV or more is considered a high source of a nutrient, while 5% DV or less is a low source.
 The % DV also shows how the food fits into an overall daily diet based on 2,000 calories.
 You may need more or less than that amount, depending on how many calories you need to maintain a healthy weight.